d-ries/linux-essentials/03_commandline/01_course.md

 ```
 This command will shut down the Ubuntu server machine.
 This is also the propper way of shutting down the virtual machine!
 The `sudo` command stands for _super user do_.
 Some commands require administrator rights.
 By adding the `sudo` command in front, you will run this command as the _super user_.
 This user, in Linux, is called _root_ (compared to the administrator user in Windows).
 The example actually exists out of 2 commands.
 The `sudo` command followed by the `shutdown command`.
 The `shutdown` command will use _the parameter_ `now`.

-Commands often have all kinds of options (beginning with a hyphen) and paramaters (separated with spaces) to extend the functionality of a command.
+Commands often have all kinds of options (beginning with a hyphen (-)) and paramaters (separated with spaces) to extend the functionality of a command.
 The `shutdown` command will take an (optional) value that defines when the server needs to actually shutdown.
 If no value is given, it will plan the shutdown task 1 minute after running the command.
 Let's look at some other options with the command `man shutdown`:
 ```bash
 SHUTDOWN(8)                                            shutdown                                           SHUTDOWN(8)